telerik/maui-docs/maui-getting-started.md

 ## Getting Started with .NET MAUI

-Information about what are the exact steps to get started with Microsoft .NET MAUI and what are the system requrements are desricbed inside the [Microsoft .NET MAUI GitHub repo Wiki page](https://github.com/dotnet/maui/wiki/Getting-Started)
+Information about what are the exact steps to get started with Microsoft .NET MAUI and what are the system requrements are desricbed inside the [Microsoft .NET MAUI Documentation page](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation)

 ## Getting Started with Telerik .NET MAUI